Phyks/BlackPiBoard/README.md

 The base code is minimalist for now, but I will develop it in the future.

 So, basically, you just have to connect the Wacom tablet and the videoprojector to the Raspberry Pi and launch the script.
+You should install `python-wxtools` with `sudo apt-get install python-wxtools` though.

 ## Detailed configuration